G-Research/ParquetSharp/docs/Arrow.md

 to allow high performance reading and writing of Arrow data with zero copying of array data between C++ and .NET.

-The Arrow API is contained in the `ParquetSharp.Arrow` namespace, and included in the `ParquetSharp` NuGet package.
+The Arrow API is contained in the `ParquetSharp.Arrow` namespace, and included in the [ParquetSharp NuGet package](https://www.nuget.org/packages/ParquetSharp/).

 ## Reading Arrow data

 Reading Parquet data in Arrow format uses a `ParquetSharp.Arrow.FileReader`.
-This can be constructed using a file path, a .NET `System.IO.Stream`, or a subclass of `ParquetShap.IO.RandomAccessFile`.
+This can be constructed using a file path, a .NET `System.IO.Stream`, or a subclass of `ParquetSharp.IO.RandomAccessFile`.
 In this example, we'll open a file using a path:

 ```csharp